Frequently asked questions are answered here as well as known bugs and issues.

 These should be placed in every staff/voice otherwise the typesetting will be strange.

-The way to do this in Denemo is to use Staff → Voices → Add Voice.
-You can leave all the measures empty except for the one(s) with the extra notes.
+The way to do this in Denemo is to use Staff → Voices → Add Voice, or Structured Staff.
+You can leave all the measures empty except for time-signature changes and the one(s) with the extra notes.
 Those extra notes can be controlled with regard to stem up/down using the voice commands (Directives → Voices) or with individual stem up/down. slur up/down etc commands.
 Also you will probably want to create non-printing rests for that voice in any bar where it has notes.

-The exception to being able to leave measures blank comes with any change of time signature – the change of time signature is added in the voice as well and you must then put a (non-printing) rest(s) to fill out the bar.
-Likewise if you have an Anacrusis (upbeat, pickup) then one will be created in the voice and you must insert non-printing rests of the duration of the upbeat (unless the voice is to be used for the upbeat too).
+The exception to being able to leave measures blank comes with any change of time signature – the change of time signature must be added in the voice as well and you can then put a (non-printing) rest(s) to fill out the bar.
+Importantly, if you have an Anacrusis (upbeat, pickup) then one will be created in the voice and you must insert non-printing rests of the duration of the upbeat (unless the voice is to be used for the upbeat too).
+That is, you cannot leave the upbeat empty.
+The measure will display in blue to warn you if you have not done this.
+LilyPond will typeset notes at the durations given ignoring the Denemo barlines, which only serve to break the music up for display purposes.
+Normally, of course, they do correspond with barlines, but they do not have to.

 Refusing to Typeset